-In 2007, executive officers at MannKind also received an automobile allowance of \$900 per month.
-Messrs.
-Mann and Edstrom each received an automobile allowance of \$1,150 per month.
+In 2008, our executive officers also received an automobile allowance of \$1,000 per month.
+Mr. Edstrom received an automobile allowance of \$1,300 per month.
+Mr. Mann received no automobile allowance in 2008.
 We have no other structured perquisite benefits (e.g. club memberships or financial planning services) for any executive officer, including the named executive officers, and we currently do not provide any deferred compensation programs or supplemental pensions to any executive officer, including the named executive officers.